jooapa/Angry_Birds_Decompilation/README.md

 # ANGRY BIRDS Decompilation

+## Where to install Angry Birds PC ports
+If you don't know how to install Angry Birds PC ports, [here](https://archive.org/details/angry-birds-pc) is a link to the Internet Archive page for the PC ports of Angry Birds.

+### Automatic Usage
+Drag and drop the .lua file to birdout.py and choose what angry birds game it is.
+Then it will decrypt it for you automatically.

-## Usage
+### Manual Usage
 You will need to have [openssl](https://sourceforge.net/projects/openssl/) installed and in your Environment variables.
 AND [7z](https://www.7-zip.org/download.html) installed in the terminal. and [Java Development Kit (JDK)](https://www.freecodecamp.org/news/how-to-set-up-java-development-environment-a-comprehensive-guide/).
 [The Sketchy unluac.jar is a decompiler for .luac files.](https://sourceforge.net/projects/unluac/)

-If you don't know how to install Angry Birds PC ports, [here](https://archive.org/details/angry-birds-pc) is a link to the Internet Archive page for the PC ports of Angry Birds.

-First of all the .lua file is needed to be in the same dir as the .jar and the batch file.
-Then just drag the lua file to the deLuacifier.bat file and it should do it automatically :)

-### Manual Usage
 You need to run this to the .lua file you want to en or decrypt

 Decrypt: